tianzhiya/ADFFusion/README.md

 The code will be published once the article has been accepted.

-The model we trained on the MSRS dataset can be downloaded here:https://drive.google.com/file/d/1Y-wGVcw0cTHcG4OTv6SgGsavRHDGMCqp/view?usp=sharing.
-Place it in the checkpoints directory.

 If this work is helpful to you, please cite it as:
 ```